-- 2 mixed bell peppers sliced and roasted in oven for 20 minutes with olive oil and salt and pepper, cool.
+- 2 peppers mixed colours roasted in oven in strips for 20 minutes with olive oil and salt and pepper.
 Or use peppers from a jar

-- 1 slice bread in 1cm cubes tossed with olive oil and harissa or garlic salt and baked in oven for 5 minutes
+- 1 slice bread cut into 1cm cubes, tossed in olive oil and harissa or garlic salt and baked n oven for 5 minutes

-- 6 slices honey roast ham or other cold meats
+- 6 slices ham or any other cold meat

-- salad greens (kale rubbed with olive oil to soften) all leaves torn
+- 1 cup salad greens or kale rubbed with olive oil to soften

 - 10 baby tomatoes